-The River Dodder rises in the Dublin Mountains in the Glenasmole Valley and flows north-eastwards through the administrative areas of South Dublin County, Dún Laoghaire-Rathdown County and Dublin City before entering the sea at the Grand Canal Basin in Ringsend.
+The River Dodder rises in the Dublin Mountains in the Glenasmole Valley and flows north-eastwards through the administrative areas of South Dublin, DLR and Dublin City before entering the sea at the Grand Canal Basin in Ringsend.
 As such, the Dodder presents a unique opportunity to connect South Dublin's GI network with those of its neighbours.

 The River Dodder has the unique characteristics of being both an urban river within a capital city and an important GI corridor for biodiversity.
-The Dodder is a Strategic GI corridor at the regional level passing through three urban / suburban counties and linking to several Natura 2000 sites and links to the Dublin Mountains, within the Wicklow Mountains National Park, and the Irish Sea.
+The Dodder is a Strategic GI corridor at the regional level passing through three urban / suburban counties and linking to several Natura 2000 sites and links to the Dublin / Wicklow Mountains and the Irish Sea.
 The Dodder River is a strong ecological corridor, containing a valuable biodiversity resource and acts as a refuge and protection of biodiversity both in general, and especially, for a wide range of protected species through the urban landscape - true 'Green Infrastructure'.
-In a European context, the presence of kingfishers, dippers, otters, and lamprey along an urban river like the Dodder is a very unique situation, especially for a capital city.
+In a European context, the presence of kingfishers, dippers. otters, and lamprey along an urban river like the Dodder is a very unique situation, especially for a capital city.

 There are substantial parks along the banks of the Dodder, providing amenity and recreation for the population of the city.
-The more recent development of the Dodder Greenway resulted from a collaboration between South Dublin County, Dublin City and Dún Laoghaire-Rathdown County Councils.
+The more recent development of the Dodder Greenway resulted from a collaboration between South Dublin, Dublin City and Dun Laoghaire Rathdown Councils.
 This project will see the creation of a 17km greenway linking the quays in Dublin City Centre to the Bohernabreena Reservoir at Glenasmole.
-South Dublin County Council is responsible for 14km of the greenway, from Bohernabreena Reservoir to Orwell Park in Rathfarnham.
+South Dublin are responsible for 14km of the greenway, from Bohernabreena Reservoir to Orwell Park in Rathfarnham.
 The Greenway will be utilised by pedestrians and cyclists.
 Planning for the Greenway requires improvement of the environment through which it passes.